-FIRST Lego League State Championship Tournament January 14th and 15th -POSTPONED
+FIRST Lego League State Championship Tournament March 4 and 5th

 AARP Experience Corps needs Volunteer Mentors for 2016/2017 school year!

 Intel retiree Lou Weisberg is now an Encore Fellow with Metropolitan Family Service (MFS) helping them with recruitment of volunteers for AARP Experience Corps, which is a national inter-generational mentoring program (housed locally with MFS).
 Experience Corps taps into the experience and passion of adults over 50 and interested in tutoring K-3 students who are struggling to read.
 After one year, many students who work with mentors achieve as much as a 60% improvement in critical literacy skills compared to their peers.
 If you are interested in serving your community by helping to disrupt the cycle of poverty and make a lasing difference in the lives of Oregon’s most vulnerable children, please contact either by email: firstname.lastname@example.org or call 503-688-1767.

 High School STEM Mentors URGENTLY Needed at Aloha High School

 Intel retiree, Terry Richesin, has just completed his Master of Teaching degree through Intel’s Tuition for Teaching program after working 32 years at Intel.
 He is now employed as a teacher at Aloha High School, which desperately need 5 to 10 volunteers to mentor students in Math (Algebra & Geometry) and Science (Chemistry & Physics).
 Ideally the volunteer would be able to help around 1.5 hours twice a week at the school.
 Mentoring is normally done on a 1:1 basis with the student.
 Volunteers need to fill out the information found here, or email Terry, for questions and additional information.

 Share in the excitement of kids, robots, and tournaments